remydrain/cyclistic-py/notes.md

 * Combined relevant date ranges from gsod22 and gsod23 tables and joined with Chicago stations table to get an aggregate weather table for the area from May 2022 - Apr 2023
     * Still too large to download as .csv from BQ
     * Eliminate duplicate/unnecessary columns
+* Aggregated average weather conditions by date and read resulting csv into notebook